TRURO Cornwall TR3 6LQ

 It’s no wonder that this perfectly preserved location has been picked for filming time and time again.
 It’s not only the last standing 18th-century Georgian harbour, it’s also proudly part of the United Nations Educational, Scientific and Cultural Organization (UNESCO).

-In the future, once the lockdown restrictions have eased and you fancy a trip to teleport you back in time, we hope you’ll consider our luxury Cornish cottages as a place to call home while you explore the heritage of Charlestown.
+In the future, once the lockdown restrictions have eased and you fancy a trip to teleport you back in time, we hope you’ll consider our holiday village in Cornwall as a place to call home while you explore the heritage of Charlestown.

 In the meantime, here are a few references to give you an idea of the stunning scenery that Charlestown has to offer and the films that made use of its captivating character.

 Filmed in 1993, with a cast of Charlie Sheen, Keifer Sutherland and Chris O’Donnell to name a couple.
 The Three Musketeers made use of a ship on a night-shoot.
 Charlestown is home to the galleon was used in that scene.

 Cornwall’s landscape was used in various other scenes throughout the film, such as Golitha Falls, a small wood that was used when the musketeers were escaping the pursuit of the guards.

 A much more recent account of the Georgian harbour being captured on film would be in February of 2011 when Doctor Who filmed an episode where Matt Smith battled space pirates.

 This was not the first time Doctor Who had been filmed in Cornwall.
 In 1975, St Austell’s clay pits were used as part of the set.
 We can only wonder when they’ll be back to film another episode!